ngneat/reactive-forms/README.md

 ## Control Type

 `FormControl/FormArray` takes a generic that defines the `type` of the control.
-This `type` is than used to enhance every method exposed by Angular or this library.
+This `type` is then used to enhance every method exposed by Angular or this library.

 Use it with a `FormControl`: